- 1 Meiosis I

 There are six stages within each of the divisions, namely prophase, prometaphase, metaphase, anaphase, telophase and cytokinesis.
 In this article, we will look at the stages of meiosis and consider its significance in disease.

 Prior to prophase, chromosomes replicate to form sister chromatids.
 There are initially four chromatids (c) and two chromosomes (n) for each of the 23 chromosome pairs (4c, 2n).
 The nuclear envelope disintegrates and the chromosomes begin to condense.
-Spindle fibres appear which will be important for successful division of the chromosomes.
+Spindle fibres appear which are important for successful division of the chromosomes.

 Telophase I and Cytokinesis I

 During telophase I, the nuclear envelope reforms and spindle fibres disappear.
-In Cytokinesis I, the cytoplasm and cell divides resulting in two cells that are technically haploid – there is one chromosome and two chromatids for each chromosome (2c, n).
+In cytokinesis I, the cytoplasm and cell divides resulting in two cells that are technically haploid – there is one chromosome and two chromatids for each chromosome (2c, n).